-- Delayed accessories mode is active. - The ignition is in the OFF position.
+- Delayed accessories mode is active. - The ignition is in the OFF position. - The vehicle's electrical systems are not intact. - The 9-1-1 Call system software and/or hardware are damaged during a crash. - The vehicle battery loses power or becomes disconnected during a vehicle crash.

-- The vehicle's electrical systems are not intact. - The 9-1-1 Call system software and/or hardware are damaged during a crash. - The vehicle battery loses power or becomes disconnected during a vehicle crash. - 1X (voice/data) or 3G (data) network and/or Global Positioning Satellite signals are unavailable or obstructed. - Equipment malfunction at the 9-1-1 operator facility. - Operator error by the 9-1-1 operator. - 1X (voice/data) or 3G (data) network congestion. - Weather. - Buildings, structures, geographic terrain, or tunnels.
+- Operable 1X(voice/data) or 3G(data) network and/or Global Positioning Satellite signals are unavailable or obstructed. - Equipment malfunction at the 9-1-1 operator facility. - Operator error by the 9-1-1 operator. - Operable 1X(voice/data) or 3G(data) network congestion. - Weather. - Buildings, structures, geographic terrain, or tunnels.

 ALWAYS obey traffic laws and pay attention to the road.
-Some Uconnect Access services, including 9-1-1 and Assist, will NOT work without an operable 1X (voice/data) or 3G (data) network connection.
+Some Uconnect Access services, including 9-1-1 and Assist, will NOT work without an operable 1X(voice/data) or 3G(data) network connection.

-- Your vehicle may be transmitting data as authorized by the subscriber. - Never place anything on or near the vehicle's 1X (voice/data) or 3G (data) and GPS antennas.
-You could prevent 1X (voice/data) or 3G (data) and GPS signal reception, which can prevent your vehicle from placing an emergency call.
-An operable 1X (voice/data) or 3G (data) network connection and a GPS signal is required for the 9-1-1 Call system to function properly.
+NOTE: Never place anything on or near the vehicle's operable 1X(voice/data) or 3G(data) network and GPS antennas.
+You could prevent operable 1X(voice/data) or 3G(data) network and GPS signal reception, which can prevent your vehicle from placing an emergency call.
+Operable 1X(voice/data) or 3G(data) network and GPS signal reception is required for the 9-1-1 Call system to function properly.